hiraeeth/CSGO-CustomVotes/README.md

 # CS:GO Custom Votes (1.0.0)
 You are free to modify code.
 This plugin is currently in use on my server; you can join and see how it performs.

-> Logic can be enhanced; DEFAULT_MAP can be replaced with none and set automatically;
+> [!TIP]
-> cooldowns can be managed differently.
-However, I am leaving these tasks to whoever is reading this.
+> Some things can be improved, such as setting DEFAULT_MAP automatically and managing cooldowns differently.
+But I'll let you handle those tasks! ❤️

 ## Features
 * `!awp` / `sm_awp` - call an awp vote (restrict / unrestrict)